 Again we estimate the hazard rate for the transition from disability to work (in years).
 To this end, we apply the model described in section 2.1.
 Since the duration on disability benefits can exceed 20 years, the maximum duration implied by the retirement age also plays an important role in the analysis of the return to work after disability.
-Because the inflow into disability has changed over time, we use the national inflow figures to adjust for the changing inflow in the past.
-We assume a piecewise constant baseline hazard on three intervals: aged 0 to 10 years; 10 to 20 years and 20 years and over.
-The estimated survival functions for the reference individual, a single forty-eight year old male with primary education, are depicted in Figure 3.
+Because the inflow into disability has changed over time, we use the national inflow figures to adjust for the changing inflow in the past.13 We assume a piecewise constant baseline hazard on five intervals: aged 0 to 10 years; 10 to 20 years and 20 years and over.14 The estimated survival functions for the reference individual, a single forty-eight year old male with no or basic education, less than 75% labor market experience, are depicted in Figure 3.
 Note the drop to zero in the baseline survival functions after 17 years in disability, when the retirement age of 65 is reached.
 An Antillean (reference) individual in disability has the fastest outflow into employment.
-Turks and Moroccans have a very low rate of leaving disability.
+Natives, Turks, Moroccans and Surinamese have a very low rate of leaving disability during the first 10 years of disability.